 Read on to discover some baby shower planning ideas.

 No rule dictates when specific, you should have a baby shower.
-Baby shower party can be held any time during pregnancy, though they are commonly held in the third trimester around 32 weeks because there is a less chance of miscarriage and you might have already know the sex of the baby.
+Baby shower party can be held any time during pregnancy, though they are commonly held in the third trimester around 32 weeks because there is less chance of miscarriage and you might have already know the sex of the baby.

 That way, guests might have already know the baby gender when choosing gifts accordingly.
 However, if you decide to have your shower party after the baby is born, that’s fine, too.